brooksandrew/simpleblog/_posts/articles/2014-09-17-nextbus3_analyze.markdown

 {% endhighlight %}

-To make this easier to interpret and analyze, I want to reshape the results from long to wide format, like so:
+To make this easier to interpret and analyze, I want to reshape the results from long to wide format.

 {% highlight R%}
 agg2 <- reshape(agg[agg$Minutes<=60,], timevar='Minutes', idvar='hour', direction='wide')